alexKleider/phInfo/README.md

         export MYSQL_PASSWORD='db-password'

-You will also later need a pathagar superuser password so now would be a good time to pick one and record it somewhere.
+You will also later need a pathagar superuser password so now would be a good time to pick one and record it somewhere as well.
 I suggest 'ph-su-pw'.

-The next sequence of commands brings in Pathagar, and sets up its environment.
-The `pip install -r requirements.pip` command in `pathagar-setup.sh` script takes a very long time so be patient.
-The set-su-pw.sh script prompts you for a *Django SuperUser*.
+The `pathagar-setup.sh` script brings in Pathagar, and sets up its environment.
+It runs `pip install -r requirements.pip` which takes a very long time so be patient.
+At the end, it queries for a *Django SuperUser*.
 It'll want you to enter a user name (or default to the current user,) email and the password- e.g. `ph-su-pw` (to be entered twice.)

         # AdvUser must `source config` again
         cd ~/phInfo  # AdvUsr substitute `cd $REPO`